seanyoungberg/ps-aws-lab-cnf-eks/README.md

 curl -L -k https://github.com/aws-samples/eks-install-guide-for-multus/raw/main/cfn/templates/nodegroup/lambda_function.zip -O
 ```

-create your value file: ../eks.tfvars, replace user with your username when applicable.
+create your value file: terraform.tfvars, replace user with your username when applicable.
 Also if needed create/add your own **safe_ips**
 key_pair might be named differently than your user account.
 Owner is used for resource tagging
 ```
 cluster_name = "<user>-cn3"